Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 The concept of using wind and solar power together on ships is no longer science fiction, nor is it decades away.
 There are a number of interesting concepts under development.
 In our view the first practical application of combined wind and solar power was with Solar Sailor, where sails were also solar panels that could be aimed.
 Before this, in the 1980's several Japanese ships were fitted with rigid sails with the aim of reducing fuel consumption, driven largely by the oil crisis in the 1970's which resulted in oil shortages and the price of oil soaring.
 When the crisis passed and oil prices fell again, the viability of rigid sails in terms of cost was undermined.

-WIND ASSISTED SHIPS - [Left] The Ashington wind turbine assisted cargo vessel 1988 and [Right] the Shin Aitoku Maru in 1980, both wind assisted cargo vessels.
+WIND ASSISTED SHIPS - [Left] The Ashington cargo vessel from 1979 was fitted with a Walker Wingsail system in 1987 to reduce oil consumption and [Right] the Shin Aitoku Maru in 1980, both wind assisted cargo vessels.

 This is the consortium build and project proposal for the First Stage of the EU funding application process.
 We wish to attract collaborative research partners for rotary wind sails (or turbines) as stand alone aids to heavy cargo marine propulsion, and/or in combination with solar arrays, also to supplement propulsion via electric motors and batteries, or to operate the ships electrical system - having the same effect as reducing onboard generated electricity from diesel engine auxiliary generators.

 ADVANCED TECHNOLOGY - This design advances the capture of solar and wind power to the next level.
+We are proposing testing VAWT and HAWT designs on the same vessel, to be able to compare results of the different technologies.
 Copyright © October 2019, Cleaner Ocean Foundation Ltd.

 Ships are twice as efficient as trains and 10 times more efficient than trucks as a means of transporting goods around the world.
 We must then develop shipping sustainably for economic stability.